akcansoft/FFmpeg-Media-File-Converter/README.md

 ## Usage

-1. Launch the application by running the `FFmpegConverter.ahk` script.
+1. Launch the application by running the `MediaFileConverter.ahk` script.
 2. Drag and drop media files into the application or use the "Add File" button to select files.
 3. Specify the FFmpeg executable path if it is not already set.
 4. Customize the FFmpeg parameters and output file extension as needed.